Bayesian Inference from Non-Ignorable Network Sampling Designs: Statistical Methodology

 \subsection{Posterior inference and estimation}

-Because of the MRF assumption, to compute the likelihood of $Y_{INC}$ it is necessary to augment versions of $(Y_{EXC},\mathcal{G}_{EXC})$ to the observed data.
-Augmenting $\mathcal{G}_{EXC}$ is also a key step for dealing with the non-ignorability of the sampling mechanism (as explained in Sections \ref{Sec:RDS} and \ref{sec-model}).
-We denote by $Y_{AUG}$ and $\mathcal{G}_{AUG}$ those Monte Carlo versions.
+Because of the MRF assumption, to compute the likelihood of $Y_{\text{INC}}$, it is necessary to augment versions of $(Y_{\text{EXC}},\mathcal{G}_{\text{EXC}})$ to the observed data.
+Augmenting $\mathcal{G}_{\text{EXC}}$ is also a key step for dealing with the non-ignorability of the sampling mechanism (as explained in Sections \ref{Sec:RDS} and \ref{sec-model}).
 Since we do not know how many nodes and edges were unobserved due to $I$, the model becomes one of variable dimension.
-Let us introduce further notation: We denote by $N_{AUG}$ the number of augmented nodes, $N_{MC}$ denotes the sum of $N_{AUG}$ and $n$ (the sample size).
-Finally, we denote by $\mathcal{G}_{MC}$ the union of $\mathcal{G}_{INC}$ and $\mathcal{G}_{AUG}$.
-For the sampling mechanisms we considered for this paper, the way $\mathcal{G}_{INC}$ is augmented will have an impact on the factor of the likelihood that includes $I$, \emph{i.e.}, they are non-ignorable.
+For the sampling mechanisms we considered for this paper, the way $\mathcal{G}_{\text{INC}}$ is augmented will have an impact on the factor of the likelihood that includes $I$, \emph{i.e.}, they are non-ignorable.

-To perform inference on the model we just proposed we will pursue a Bayesian model averaging (see \cite{RafteMadigVolin} and \cite{Rober}, Section 7.4) strategy:
+To perform inference on the model we just proposed we will pursue a Bayesian model averaging (see \citep{RafteMadigVolin} and \citep{Rober}, Section 7.4) strategy: